 “If we held our own personal conduct to the same standards as our food, our staffs and the customer service we provide – we wouldn’t be having this conversation.”

 How we got here isn’t as important as what we decide to do as an industry, moving forward.
 These conversations help, but they don’t mean anything if stories like those of Besh and other celebrity chefs don’t set a new precedent.
 We need to realize it’s not just about sexual harassment, it’s what that harassment does to the people it affects – it creates an environment and culture where they don’t feel safe and protected.
 In a world with so much drama and obstacles each of us have to face on a daily basis, the last thing any of us need is added stress waiting for us at work.
 As Chef Kenny Gilbert detailed in my first book, Making the Cut:

-3 KEYS TO MOVING FORWARD IN THE RESTAURANT INDUSTRY:
+3 KEYS TO MOVING PAST SEXUAL HARASSMENT IN RESTAURANTS: